akeneo/pim-docs/cookbook/ui_customization/add_a_custom_button_to_product_edit_form.rst

 How to add an action button or meta data to the product edit form
 =================================================================

-You often need to add a button to the product edit form to perform custom actions.
 In this cookbook, we will go through each step needed to achieve this task.
 Our scenario will be pretty simple: we need to add a button to download our product in csv (like an extra small quick export on the grid).
 We will assume that we can call a backend action performing this action for us.

 Ok?
 Let's go!